Koror: Tourism

 Much of Palau's economy comes from tourism.
 The Rock Islands of Palau are all located in the state.
 Scuba diving shops and facilities are located all over Koror.
 Accommodation like hotels, bars, restaurants, cafes, and resorts are all available.
 Dolphins Pacific, the world's largest dolphin research facility, is open for tourists who are interested in swimming and interacting with trained dolphins.
 Most tourists to Palau stay in Koror, which is the centre for Palau's resort services and house modern conveniences.
 Koror has businesses that cater to speakers of many languages.

 By 2001, the Koror Jail, Palau's only correctional facility, has become a tourist destination thanks to inmates who create and sell elaborate wooden storyboards at a retail facility located on the jail's grounds.

 The jail consists of three structures, and it is surrounded by an eight-foot wire mesh fence and an eight-foot concrete wall.

 Political system

+Koror has its own constitution, adopted in 1983.
+The state government was established in 1983.
 The state of Koror has an elected chief executive, governor.
 The state also has a legislature elected every four years.
 The state population elects one of the members of the House of Delegates of Palau.